-A fiduciary is one who holds something in trust for another.
-The duty of a fiduciary is to a duty of care and a duty of loyalty.
+A fiduciary holds something in trust for another.
+The duty of a fiduciary is a duty of care and a duty of loyalty.

 The Duty of Care:

-Directors must make an honest effort to make an informed decision with respect to each issue that comes before the board of directors; understanding the issues and options brought before the board.
+Directors must make an honest effort to make an informed decision concerning each issue that comes before the board of directors; understanding the issues and options brought before the board.
 If necessary, request the advice of competent experts or practitioners and listen to them.

 The Duty of Loyalty: